last update: February 10 2023

 One of the most annoying issues in Citrix NetScaler is ICA / HDX connection issues.
 The reason for this is the way connection issues are reported.

 It seems to be annoying and hardly possible.
 I am one of the moderators of a Facebook group about Citrix.
 Questions about connection issues come up quite often.
 Most of the answers don’t focus to the right source.
-They hardly ever ask: Which component is guilty.
-Instead, people give misleading tips.
-I want to keep away from misleading tips, instead guide you through a well-structured troubleshooting guide.
+They hardly ever ask: Which component is guilty?
+Instead, people give misleading tips (check STA is the most frequent one, probably, because people don’t understand the concept of STA).
+I want to stay away from misleading tips, instead, guide you through a well-structured troubleshooting guide.

 Let’s try to understand what’s going on: